pyexcel/pyexcel/README.rst

 by the usage of yield keyword.
 And v0.2.x will potentially enable streaming excel content over HTTP protocol.

+v0.1.8 may be released if potential bug fix is needed for v0.1.7.

 Known constraints
 ==================